 To quit drinking, you must first realize what you’re capable of sober.
 The ability to analyze the problems drinking causes is extremely important.
 If you don’t admit these truths, it may be harder to quit.

-For many people, seeing a doctor is their first step to sobriety.
-Your doctor can talk to you about rehab.
-Substance abuse programs exist to help you permanently quit drinking.
+For many people, seeing a doctor, therapist, or counselor is a first step to sobriety.
+These professionals can talk to you about rehab.
+Substance abuse programs exist to help you quit drinking.
 So, there’s no reason why you have to do this alone.

-Your doctor may say you go to a medical facility for alcohol detox.
+Your doctor may recommend that you go to a medical facility for alcohol detox.
 Alcohol is one of the easiest substances to obtain and use.
 However, alcohol withdrawal is no joke.
-The side effects of alcohol withdrawal can kill you.
+The physical side effects of alcohol withdrawal can kill you.

 - Preventing alcohol-related health issues